lewisl9029/toc/README.md

 # Toc Messenger
 Distributed Instant Messaging
+University of Waterloo Computer Engineering FYDP Project Group 010

 ## Environment Setup

-Note: The setup process can be somewhat bandwidth intensive as it involves downloading an Ubuntu Server VM and doing a bunch of apt-get install's and npm install's.
-The repository itself comes with all the non-global dependencies and binary packages checked in, and thus is also quite large.
+Note: The setup process can be bandwidth intensive as it involves downloading an Ubuntu Server VM and doing a bunch of apt-get install's and npm install's.
+The repository itself comes with all the non-global dependencies checked in, and thus is also somewhat large.
 Be prepared to use up at least 2GB of data.

 1. Install [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/)
 2. Clone the repository